eternal-flame-AD/altcha-deobfs/README.md

 - 11/11/2025 for first contact
 - 11/14/2025 for second contact with additional information

-As of today, 11/22/2025, this is considered dismissed, out of scope, dated and published as is.
+As of today, 11/22/2025, this is considered dismissed due to no response, out of scope, dated and published as is.

 ## References